The spiritual message hidden in 'Star Wars'

 "I see 'Star Wars' as taking all the issues that religion represents and trying to distill them down into a more modern and accessible construct," Lucas has said.
 "I wanted to make it so that young people would begin to ask questions about the mystery."

 In this, Lucas sounds a lot like his mentor, Joseph Campbell, a scholar who studied world myths.
-Campbell, who died in 1987, argued that all cultures impart their values to the next generation through archetypal stories, including the "hero's journey."
+Campbell argued that all cultures impart their values to the next generation through archetypal stories.
 He believed the same about organized religion, but said it must "catch up" to the "moral necessities of the here and now."

 Lucas himself has been called a "Buddhist/Methodist," though it's not clear that he identifies with either religious tradition.
 "Let's say I'm spiritual," he told Time magazine in 1999.

-The director's co-creators in "Star Wars" have shared his desire to bring spirituality to the cineplex.

-Irvin Kirshner, the director of the "The Empire Strikes Back," says the character of Yoda -- the small but spiritually powerful Jedi master -- was conceived in order to bring a bit of Buddhism to the sci-fi series.
+Irvin Kirshner, the director of the "The Empire Strikes Back," says Yoda -- the small but spiritually powerful Jedi master -- was created in part to evangelize for Buddhism.

-Kirshner was a student of Zen and told one "Star Wars" actor, "I want to introduce some Zen here, because I don't want the kids to walk away just thinking that everything is a shoot-'em-up, but there's also a little to think about in terms of yourself and your surroundings."
+"I want to introduce some Zen here," he said, "because I don't want the kids to walk away just thinking that everything is a shoot-'em-up."

-That message wasn't lost on Mushim Patricia Ikeda, a Buddhist teacher and social justice activist who studied with Buddhist monks in Korea.
-It struck her how much Yoda reminded her of some of her teachers: the robes, the wise little sayings, the impishness.
+Mushim Patricia Ikeda, a Buddhist teacher and social justice activist, said Yoda reminds her of the monks she studied with in Korea: wise, cryptic and a little impish.

-"I watched those movies and I thought, check, check, double-check," she said. "'Star Wars' is the way Zen Buddhism has entered so many people's lives."
+"I watched those movies and I thought, check, check, double-check," said Ikeda, the community coordinator at the East Bay Meditation Center in Oakland, California.

-There's been a lot written about this topic, from scholarly papers to popular books, so I won't go into too much detail here.
-Suffice it to say, "Star Wars" borrows quite a bit from Buddhism, from its symbols to its teachings and practices.
-One writer calls the film saga "Zen with lightsabers."
+There's been a lot written about Buddhism in "Star Wars," from scholarly papers to popular books, so I won't go into too much detail here.
+Suffice it to say, "Star Wars" borrows quite a bit from Buddhist symbols, teachings and practices.
+One writer calls it "Zen with lightsabers."

 The name of the Jedi Order itself could be borrowed from Asian culture, said religion scholar Christian Feichtinger.
 The "jidaigeki," a genre of popular movies in Japan, depict samurai learning to combine swordsmanship with spiritual training, and slowly discovering that the mind is mightier than the sword.
 (Sound familiar?)

-Throughout the entire "Star Wars" franchise, the Jedi talk about mindfulness and concentration, attachment and interdependence, the belief that all beings are inextricably connected.
-All of these are key Buddhist ideas, and two -- mindfulness and concentration -- are steps on the Eightfold Path, the Buddha's guide to spiritual liberation.
+Throughout "Star Wars," the Jedi talk often about mindfulness and concentration, attachment and interdependence, all key Buddhist ideas.
+Two -- mindfulness and concentration -- are steps on the Eightfold Path, the Buddha's guide to spiritual liberation.

-"The Last Jedi," too, telegraphs its debts to Buddhism.
+You could argue that "The Last Jedi," telegraphs its spiritual debts to Buddhism.
 When Rey is meditating, she touches the ground, mirroring an iconic image of the "earth-touching" Buddha.

-Likewise, a mosaic pool in the Jedi temple on Ahch-to, where Luke is exiled, bears an image that looks a lot like Kannon Boddhisattva, a big-eared Buddhist being who hears the cries of the world and responds accordingly.
+And, as an astute colleague noticed, a mosaic pool a Jedi temple shows an icon that looks a lot like Kannon Boddhisattva, a large-eared Buddhist being who hears the cries of the world.

+But there's more to spirituality in "Star Wars" than Buddhism.
+Like Zen itself, the saga blends aspects of Taoism and other religious traditions.
+"The Force," for example, sounds a lot like the Taoist idea of "chi," the subtle stream of energy that animates the world.

 'Clear, your mind must be'

-"The human mind seems designed not to see enemies and opposing forces with perfect clarity," Wright says.
-"We're often inclined to overreact.
-Mindful Resistance is an attempt the see the roots of Trump and Trumpism clearly, so we can do something about it."

-Earlier this month at the East Bay Meditation Center in Oakland, California, a similar effort was underway.

-Ikeda, the center's community coordinator, and John Ellis, a martial arts expert, hosted a "Star Wars"-themed workshop called "Jedi Insights: A Force For Justice."
+Earlier this month, the East Bay Meditation Center in Oakland, California, hosted a workshop called "Jedi Insights: A Force For Justice."
 About 40 people turned out, including several teenagers and new meditators.

-Ikeda said many teens are like Rey, the young heroine in "The Last Jedi," looking for mentors to help unravel the mystery of self-knowledge.
+Ikeda, who co-led the workshop, said many teens are like Rey, the inexperienced but enthusiastic Jedi: looking for mentors to help unravel the mystery of self-knowledge.

 "They're like, please, please, please, give me that spiritual training," Ikeda said.

-Ikeda and Ellis discussed scenes from "Star Wars" films and taught participants how to meditate.
-A few fans dressed in their best Jedi garb.
-One guy came as Chewbacca.
+During the workshop, Ikeda and her co-teacher, John Ellis, discussed "Star Wars" scenes and led guided meditations.
 Inevitably, a few lively lightsaber battles broke out.
 Almost as inevitably, because this is America in 2018, the discussion got political.

-"There's so much going on, from the environment to taxes to education, that it's easy to be overwhelmed," Ellis told the workshop participants. "'Star Wars' help us think about how meditation teaches us to focus on the task at hand, and bring our best self to it."
+"There's so much going on, from the environment to taxes to education, that it's easy to be overwhelmed," Ellis said. "'Star Wars' help us think about how meditation teaches us to focus on the task at hand, and bring our best self to it."

-Ellis and Ikeda also explored the spiritual themes of "Star Wars," particularly its connections to Zen Buddhism.

-There's more to spirituality in "Star Wars" than Buddhism, of course.
-Like Zen itself, the saga borrows a good bit from Taoism and other religious traditions.
-"The Force," for example, sounds a lot like the Taoist idea of "chi," the subtle stream of energy that animates the world.

-Yoda says that he has become "attached" to the idea of saving Anakin Skywalker's wife and child, which, in the end, will only lead to more suffering.

-"Death is a natural part of life," the Jedi master tells Anakin, who will later become Darth Vader.
-"Rejoice for those around you who transform into the Force.
-Mourn them, do not.
-Miss them, do not.
-Attachment leads to jealousy.
-The shadow of greed, that is."

-'Time it is, for you to look past a pile of old books'
+'A pile of old books'

 So what is the spiritual message in "The Last Jedi," and what -- if anything -- can it tell us about religion in real life?

-It's true that millennials, like Rey, are less likely than older Americans to identify with a specific religion.
-Nearly one in three says they have no affiliation with any religious organization or community.
+It's true that millennials may be eager for spiritual training, but they are are increasingly unlikely to identify with a specific religion.
+Nearly one in three says they have no religious affiliation.

-That means lots of religious communities in America are losing members, from Jews to mainline Protestants to the Southern Baptist Convention.

-But let's take a closer look at why millennials are leaving the fold.
+But let's take a closer look at why millennials are leaving, or forsaking, the fold.

 A new study of young former Catholics, conducted by St. Mary's Press Catholic Research Group and Georgetown University's Center for Applied Research in the Apostolate, found that more blamed their family for the decision to leave the church than the church institution itself.
 Only 11% said they quit Catholicism because they oppose the church or religious institutions in general.

-The study also found that, although a large slice (35%) of former Catholics said they no longer belong to any faith, nearly half (46%) joined other religious communities, including other Christian ones.
+The study also found that nearly half had joined other religious communities, including other Christian ones.
+So is organized religion really the issue here?

 It's no secret that we're living during a time of seismic shifts, from technology to politics to spirituality.
-It's not so much an "era of changes," Pope Francis has said, as "a change of eras."
+It's not so much an "era of changes," Pope Francis has said, as a "change of eras."

 So what's the leader of a 2,000-year-old church to do?